Nutrition & Snacking Guide For Your Favorite Nuts

 Lower in calories and higher in protein than most nuts, almonds are a great choice for nut lovers who are watching their weight.
 High in vitamin E, calcium, B vitamins and monounsaturated “good” fat, which can help lower “bad” cholesterol, almonds are the darlings of nutritionists as well.
 They are also one of the most versatile of all nuts – you can buy them whole, slivered, roasted or plain.
 Almond flour, butter and milk are increasingly popular and a good choice for those with sensitivities to gluten, peanuts and dairy.
 One ounce of almonds (approximately 23 nuts) weighs in around 160 calories, with 6g of protein and 3g of fiber.

 Try it: Looking for a new twist on the classic roasted nut?
-Try Spanish Roasted Almonds with Smoked Paprika and Thyme.
+Try roasting almonds with smoked paprika and thyme.
 Tired of the same old PB&J?
 Substitute almond butter and top with apple slices and a sprinkle of cinnamon for a low sugar, high fiber and antioxidant-rich take on the classic sandwich.

 Cashews are native to Brazil, but have become a major crop grown in tropical climates across Asia and Africa.
 Unlike other nuts, cashews have a high starch content, which makes them a great thickener in soups and a good substitute for flour or cream for those avoiding gluten and dairy.
 Cashews are high in many essential minerals, including magnesium and selenium, as well as high in oleic acid, the same monounsaturated “good” fat found in olive oil.
 Each 1-ounce serving of cashews (between 15-20 nuts) contains 157 calories, 5 grams of protein and 1 gram of fiber.

 Try it: Want an appetizer for your next dinner party that will make people stand up and cheer?
-Try Moroccan Spiced Cashews.
-Addictively salty-sweet and dusted with cumin and coriander, these are a guaranteed crowd pleaser.
+Try spicing cashews with cumin and coriander for an addictively salty-sweet crowd pleaser.

 Pistachios are one of the earliest nuts to be cultivated, with orchards dating back to 6000 B.C.
 They’re widely consumed in the Middle East, where the majority of pistachios are still grown today.
 Pistachios are one of the most heart-healthy nuts and recent research links pistachio consumption with a decrease in bad cholesterol and triglycerides, an increase in good cholesterol and improved blood vessel elasticity.
 Furthermore, a USDA study shows that some of the fat in pistachios is not absorbed during digestion, resulting in lower fat and calorie intake when eating these nuts.
 A one-ounce serving of pistachios (about 28 shelled nuts) contains 160 calories, 6 grams of protein, and 3 grams of fiber.